ColasDroin/DA_IPAC_2024/README.md

 Identify the virtual environment that is being used and copy the corresponding path.
 Now, open the file `source_python.sh` and replace the line `source $SCRIPT_DIR/.venv/bin/activate`with the path to the virtual environment you just found (e.g. `source /path/to/your/virtual/environment/bin/activate`).

-## Running the code
+### Running the code

-Please refer to the [Xsuite example_DA_study boilerplate](https://github.com/xsuite/example_DA_study) if you need more information.
-The basic workflow is the following:
+The basic workflow to run a given scan is the following:

 1. Create a new study by copying and modifying the `studies/scripts/1_create_study.py` file.
 Running the file will create the corresponding study in the `studies/scans` folder.
 2. Run the study by submitting the corresponding job to the cluster (or running it locally) with the `studies/scripts/2_run_jobs.py` script, which you must prealably modify to point to the correct study (just update the `study_name`variable).
 3. Postprocess the output with the `studies/scripts/3_postprocess.py` script, which you must also modify to point to the correct study.
 4. Results are now in the scan folder of the study, as a parquet file.
 Some example of analyses are provided in the `studies/analysis` folder.

+Do not hesitate to refer to the [Xsuite example_DA_study boilerplate](https://github.com/xsuite/example_DA_study) if you need more information.

+## Studies done for the article

+All the studies in the `studies/scripts` folder are the ones that were used to produce the results of the article.
+The corresponding results (without the scans themselves) are in the `studies/scans` folder.
+The `studies/analysis` folder contains the scripts used to produce the plots of the article.

+You can find the raw output of the `studies/scans` folder at the following link: # TODO

 ## License